Turingraph/Calcite/README.md

 -   URL : None (It is not created yet.
 Might be created in future)
 -   Purpose : For educational purpose, analyzing the AI transparency and/or Tesseract OCR model replacement in some specific usecase.
-5.  `open_close_rider_dsa` (dsa means Data Structure and Algorithm)
--   URL : None (It is not created yet.
-Might be created in future)
--   Purpose : Collection of educational documentation and simulation about interesting Data structure and algorithm that are used in `open_close_rider` or other related repositories directly e.g. LSTM neural networks, Sweep Line Algorithm, FFT, Canny Algorithm, Otsu Algorithm etc. We also use the art from
-    `open_close_rider_art` as the story telling components of this tutorial.

 # Additional Information